You must be signed in to read the rest of this article.

 Registration on CDEWorld is free.
 Sign up today!

 Forgot your password?
 Click Here!

-All teeth are at risk of attack from chemical erosion, and dental erosion is becoming more prevalent among patients treated in dental practices.1 That acid erosion from the ingestion of foods and beverages and within stomach acids produced by the body is a significant problem is suggested by the amount of media advertising for sodas, energy drinks, and fruit juices, as well as medications for heartburn and gastroesophageal reflux disease.
-It is important that dental professionals who diagnosis dental erosion understand its etiology and be able to provide their patients with insights and guidance on both prevention and treatment.
+All teeth are at risk of attack from chemical erosion, which is becoming more prevalent.1 That acid erosion from the ingestion of foods and beverages and within stomach acids produced by the body is a significant problem is suggested by the amount of media advertising for sodas, energy drinks, and fruit juices, as well as medications for heartburn and gastroesophageal reflux disease.
 Typically acid erosion of teeth is painless, but for some patients with gingival recession, there is a greater risk of discomfort from dentin hypersensitivity–root sensitivity.

 While certain beverages and foods are known to be acidic, common eating and drinking habits do not become a problem until the amount ingested increases or the saliva in the mouth no longer provides a diluting or buffering of these acids.
 Carbonated soda, fruit juices, and sport drinks are very acidic, with pH ranges below 4.0.13-18 Table 1 lists some pH values of beverages.17,19,20 However, it is not a single incidence of drinking these acidic beverages that causes the damage, but their prolonged use.18 Juices with citric acid (eg, orange, grapefruit, and lemon juice) are doubly damaging to tooth enamel because the citrate molecule joins to the calcium ion, reducing the potential of the saliva to remineralize the enamel.21 It has been shown that athletes using sports drinks are not at increased risk of dental erosion compared with the general population: Frequency of use is a more significant contributing factor.20,22